ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 ### Local parallelization
 The following code performs the global stage locally (`location="local"`) in three ways:
 1. Two processes (`num_procs=2`), each started with two threads (i.e., cores `num_threads=2`) and no multithreading (`num_tasks=1`).
+2. One process (default) with all avaliable threads (default with one process) and multithreading (`num_tasks` defaults to twice the number of threads).
+3. Two processes, each started with two threads and multithreading.
 !!! note
     Multiprocessing distributes the tasks equally across the number of processes.
-2. One process (default) with all avaliable threads (default with one process) and multithreading (`num_tasks` defaults to twice the number of threads).
 !!! note
     The default option for `num_tasks` tries to minimize idleness and implies that multithreading is active by default.
-3. Two processes, each started with two threads and multithreading.

 The difference between the first and the third case is that in the latter evaluation of points is distributed across the two threads while in the former two cores are used but evaluation of points is not parallelized across them.

 Given that memory is not shared across the different processes, before running any code using multiprocessing we need to make sure that the required elements (functions, packages, structures, types...) are loaded in each of them.
 The function to do that is `load_on_procs`.
 Specifically, one writes a Julia script dedicated to loading all the required elements and calls it in `load_on_procs` which takes care of running it in every process.
 In our case such file is called `init.jl` and it basically loads the functions, packages, structures, types, etc. that we have used so far in this example (the script is available in the `docs/src` folder of the GitHub repository of the package).

 ```@example
 using Distributed
 function MomentMatching.load_on_procs(mode::AR1Estimation)
-    return @everywhere begin include("init.jl") end
+    return @everywhere begin include("./docs/src/init.jl") end
-end; nothing # hide
+end
 ```

 Now we are ready to perform the estimation in all the three ways just described.